 Call Tracking Phone Numbers the Wrong Call for Local Marketing

-Businesses tell me all the time how difficult it is for them to know what marketing tactics works and which ones don’t – what tools or services would be good for them, and what’s going to hurt them.
+Businesses tell me all the time how difficult it is for them to know what marketing tactics work and which ones don’t – what tools or services would be right for them, and what’s going to hurt them.
 So when a client was asking me about these services recently – I went directly to the source and sent them the following excerpt from Google to answer their question.

 Q: Does it matter whether I include multiple telephone types?

 A: You should only provide the phone number for the location of the actual local business.
-Types of phone numbers that should not be included are: call tracking numbers and phone numbers that are not specific to a business location [source]
+Types of phone numbers that should not be included are: call tracking numbers and phone numbers that are not peculiar to a business location [source]

-Call tracking numbers are discouraged
+Call tracking numbers are discouraged by Google